Back to top

 If an emergency occurs, and it is not possible to get advance authorization, the participant or provider must notify the Plan Administrator of all inpatient treatment within 48 hours of the admission.
 The participant or provider must contact the Plan Administrator regarding an emergency admission, regardless of whether the facility is in-network or out-of-network.

-If the participant fails to obtain the required precertification, benefits may be reduced or the Plan may not pay any benefits.
+If the participant fails to obtain the required precertification, benefits may be reduced, or the Plan may not pay any benefits.

 Paying for Medical Care